Order of Christian Initiation of Adults (OCIA)

 FAQs

-How long does the RCIA process last?
+How long does the OCIA process last?

 For most people the process lasts for two semesters.